Joshhhuaaa/iTunesAutoTag/README.md

 - libicuuc.dll
 - objc.dll

-These files are necessary to use iTunes AutoTag.
+These files are necessary to use iTunesAutoTag.
 However, they are not included in the source.
 If working with the source, you can obtain these files from the releases or an iTunes installation.

 # Usage
 - Place the FLAC files you want to convert and tag into the "FLAC" folder located in the root directory alongside the executable.